-Our test kits are $20 each (within Champaign or Urbana city limits) or $49 each (elsewhere in Champaign County) and are available for purchase in the Environmental Health Division.
+Our test kits are $49 each (or $20 for wells within Champaign or Urbana city limits) and are available for purchase in the Environmental Health Division.
 The kit fee includes a sample bottle, instructions and lab testing for coliform bacteria.
 Testing for coliform bacteria will reveal whether your water supply may be contaminated with infectious organisms.

 If you reside in a different county, please contact your local health department to inquire about well water testing.

-The Illinois State Water Survey provides testing for lead (the element, Pb) for any household (private well or municipal supply).
+The Illinois State Water Survey provides testing for lead (the element, Pb) for any household, whether private well or municipal supply.
 Testing for lead usually applies to older homes, built before approximately 1986, where lead pipes or solder might be present.
-The Illinois State Water Survey will provide bottles and instructions, and the fee for testing is $25.00.
-Samples must be mailed in or dropped off at the Illinois State Water Survey in Champaign.
-Please call (217) 300-7420 for more information.
+The Illinois State Water Survey will provide bottles and instructions.
+Samples must be mailed to or dropped off at the Illinois State Water Survey in Champaign.
+Please call (217) 300-7420 for fees and more information.

 Arsenic is a metal-like substance found in small amounts in nature.
 Elevated levels of arsenic can be found naturally in groundwater in some areas of Illinois.
 Arsenic in groundwater also may be the result of contamination caused by hazardous waste or industries that make or use arsenic.
 For arsenic testing or other types of testing, please see the Illinois Environmental Protection Agency's list of accredited laboratories.